tobega/tailspin-v0/TailspinReference.md

 * Regular expression match, given as a [string literal](#string-literal), resolves as a _regular expression_ for matching the _current value_.
   For more info on how string matching works, see the [java documentation](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html).
   Note that the expression must match the entire value (this may change in future, as may the regular expression syntax).
-  Note that `<''>` is a type match, not a regular expression, and so matches any raw or tagged string.
+  Note that `<''>` is a type match, not a regular expression, and matches any raw or tagged string.
   You need to use `<=''>` to match the empty raw string, while `<'.*'>` matches any raw string, `<'.+'>` any non-empty raw string.
   To match [tagged strings](#tagged-identifiers), supply the tag before the regular expression, e.g. `<city´ 'L.*'>`.
   For comparing strings for simple equality, see "Equality" above.